shadyabhi/jqtop/README.md

 ## Installation

+For now, we don't have rpm/deb packages.
+Download the latest release binary for your OS at https://github.com/shadyabhi/jqtop/releases.

 ```
 go get github.com/shadyabhi/jqtop/cmd/jqtop
 ```
-Or download the latest release for your OS via https://github.com/shadyabhi/jqtop/releases

 ## What does it do?